golsun/StyleFusion/README.md

 # StyleFusion
 [StyleFusion](https://arxiv.org/abs/1909.05361) jointly learns from a conversational dataset and other formats of text (e.g., non-parallel, non-conversational stylized text dataset).
 In our EMNLP 2019 [paper](https://github.com/golsun/StyleFusion/blob/master/EMNLP%20paper.pdf), we demonstrated its use to generate response in style of **Sherlock Holmes** and **arXiv**.
 StyleFusion is a generalized version of our previous work [SpaceFusion](https://github.com/golsun/SpaceFusion).

-See an introduction of our work: [link](https://mp.weixin.qq.com/s/rtAra15Qqnz9bLadSUSAlg) (in Chinese)
+See an introduction of our work: [link](https://mp.weixin.qq.com/s/rtAra15Qqnz9bLadSUSAlg) (not official, by Shannon.AI, in Chinese)

 ## Dataset
 In our paper, we trained the model using the following three datasets.